bazelbuild/bazel-website/contributing.md

 To quickly search through Bazel's source code, use [Bazel Code Search](https://source.bazel.build/).
 You can navigate Bazel's repositories, branches, and files.
 You can also view history, diffs, and blame information.
 To learn more, see the
 [Bazel Code Search User Guide](https://www.bazel.build/browse-and-search-user-guide.html).

+## Monitoring your tests and builds

+To monitor the tests and builds of your Bazel contributions, use the [Bazel CI Dashboard](https://ci.bazel.build/).

+## Setting up your own Bazel CI system

+To set up your own Bazel CI (Continuous Integration) system, see [Bazel Continuous Integration](https://bazel.googlesource.com/continuous-integration/+/eb3bb06a54ffb0f8894e8c32c942e989afbdf2f7/README.md)